 Unless one is an influencer or celebrity, a social media page is never about the photographer.
 It’s about the clients.

 For a photographer, quality content is a skillful, beautiful image captured using a professional camera.
 But, quality content is a bit different in a social media sense.

-With social media marketing, there are other elements a photographer must consider:
+With the social media marketing panel, there are other elements a photographer must consider: